FAQs

 -

-If you are going through a period of change or ambiguity in your life, seeking to fundamentally transform yourself, or on the brink of a large decision, coaching can be especially helpful at this time.
-If you aren’t sure, you can book a free introductory session to learn more about how coaching can help you!
+If you are trying to make a career move or get a promotion and things are moving slowly, or not at all, a coach can help you achieve your goals faster!
+Even if you feel unsure about what’s next but know you want to make a change, let’s talk and explore that!
+You can book a free introductory session to learn more about how coaching can help you!
 Please note that coaching is different from therapy, which serves to diagnose and treat dysfunction and is more focused on the past.

 -